Hprairie/Hprairie/README.md

-Undergrad at UT Austin studying ECE.
-Curious about microarchitecture, optimization theory, and developing scalable and efficient machine-learning architectures and tools.
+PhD student at University of California, San Diego.
+Advised by the great Dan Fu.
+Curious about parallel microarchitecture and developing scalable, efficient machine-learning architectures and tools.
 Slowly updating my hidden state by researching structured sparsity, retrieval, and state space models.

+Previously did my undergraduate at UT Austin studying ECE.
+I worked with Prof. Sujay Sanghavi on a variety of core ML problems and some problems intersecting ML and systems.
 <!--
 **Hprairie/Hprairie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.